joaopaulomendes95/goworkout/README.md

 # goworkout

-This project is a basic web applicationi to track workouts.
+This project is a basic web application to track workouts.
 Its a study subject to get familiar with GO, and frontend in general.

 Special thanks to: